Delivery (commerce): Delivery vehicles

 The consumer demand for supermarkets to deliver to their door created the need for a mixed temperature controlled vehicle on 3.5T chassis.
 These vehicle bodies were initially built with the traditional GRP sandwich panels but as more damage resistant lightweight materials with better insulation properties have become available companies have been developing Advanced Home Delivery Vehicles.
 The 2012 Commercial Vehicle Show in the UK saw the new JDC PolyBilt design, one of the latest of these "Plastic" bodies that can be recycled at the end of its service life, unlike the traditional GRP which ends up as landfill.

 Vehicles are often specialized to deliver different types of goods.
-On land, semi-trailers are outfitted with various trailers such as box trailers, flatbeds, car carriers, tanks and other specialized trailers, while railroad trains include similarly specialized cars.
+On land, semi-trailers are outfitted with various trailers such as box trailers, flatbeds, car carriers and other specialized trailers, while railroad trains include similarly specialized cars.
 Armored cars, dump trucks and concrete mixers are examples of vehicles specialized for delivery of specific types of goods.
 On the sea, merchant ships come in various forms, such as cargo ships, oil tankers and fishing boats.
 Freight aircraft are used to deliver cargo.

 Often, passenger vehicles are used for delivery of goods.
 These include buses, vans, pick-ups, cars (e.g., for mail or pizza delivery), motorcycles and bicycles (e.g., for newspaper delivery).
 A significant amount of freight is carried in the cargo holds of passenger ships and aircraft.
 Everyday travelers, known as a casual courier, can also be used to deliver goods.
 Delivery to remote, primitive or inhospitable areas may be accomplished using small aircraft, snowmobiles, horse-drawn vehicles, dog sleds, pack animals, on foot, or by a variety of other transport methods.